-- Flush out the outboard cooling system if operating in salt or polluted water. (page 69) - Wash off all salt deposits and flush out the exhaust outlet of the propeller and gear case with fresh water if operating in salt water.
+- Flush out the outboard cooling system if operating in salt or polluted water. (pages 71 and 72) - Wash off all salt deposits and flush out the exhaust outlet of the propeller and gear case with fresh water if operating in salt water.